census-instrumentation/opencensus-node/packages/opencensus-exporter-stackdriver/README.md

 # OpenCensus Stackdriver Exporter for Node.js
 [![Gitter chat][gitter-image]][gitter-url]

-OpenCensus Stackdriver Exporter allows the user to send collected traces with [OpenCensus Node.js](https://github.com/census-instrumentation/opencensus-node) to Stackdriver.
+OpenCensus Stackdriver Exporter allows the user to send collected traces with [OpenCensus Node.js](https://github.com/census-instrumentation/opencensus-node) and stats with [OpenCensus Core](https://github.com/census-instrumentation/opencensus-core) to Stackdriver Cloud Tracing and Stackdriver Monitoring.

 This project is still at an early stage of development.
 It's subject to change.